 Local employment remains a key focus for Perseus and where feasible, personnel are employed from local communities.

 Perseus continues its drive to provide meaningful employment opportunities for the local communities adjacent to its operations, drawing on people from the local towns and villages wherever possible.
-Today, more than 96% of our employees are local to Ghana and Côte d’Ivoire, an increase of two percent on the previous calendar year.
+Today, 96% of our employees are local to Ghana and Côte d’Ivoire.

 We have established Local Recruitment Committees to work alongside our Human Resources teams to identify suitably skilled local people for available positions before searching further afield for candidates.
 This is also encouraged with our key contractors, ensuring employment opportunities are maximised.